S-J-HAN/INFO30005-2019-CDJR/README.md

 We haven't included any external APIs just yet, but we're planning on integrating APIs from facebook and twitter for sharing artworks on social media

 ## Contributing
-If you’re modifying someone else’s code, please push to your own branch first unless the modification was discussed previously.
+If you’re modifying someone else’s code, please push to your own branch first unless the modification was discussed previously on Slack or at a group meeting.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)